8+ Fun Grammar Games to Help You Learn a Language

-Even so, it's obviously important to learn good grammar – especially once you’ve reached the intermediate and advanced levels of a foreign language.
+Even so, it's obviously important to learn good grammar — especially once you’ve reached the intermediate and advanced levels in a foreign language.

 But getting all those conjugations and declensions into your head doesn't have to be a yawn-inducing activity.
 Believe it or not, learning grammar can be fun!
 (No, really.)

 When learning is fun, not only are we more likely to attempt it, but we're more likely to remember what we've learned.

 So how can we make grammar fun?
 The same way we make most things fun: we turn it into a game.

 What Are Grammar Games?